chibicode/react-functional-css-protips/README.md

 ### Did you think: "This looks like a *terrible* idea"?

-I did too, until I actually started using them on my company's production code, and the *maintenability of our frontend 10x'ed*.
+I did too, until I actually started using them on my company's production code, and the *maintainability of our frontend 10x'ed*.
 So why is this not a bad idea?
 The answer is simple:

 - If you use functional CSS, **when you add something new to a page, you'll rarely write any new CSS.** You can build most of what you want to add by composing these small CSS classes.
 - This is a sharp contrast to using traditional "semantic CSS", where you'll *add new CSS classes* like `shopping-cart__item--selected` *every time* you add something new to a page.